NvC-DmN-CH/AutoMDL/README.md

 - Currently exporting freezes the UI because it waits for studiomdl.exe to finish
 - No support for skins, bodygroups, lods, or anything else yet really

+For suggestions or bugs, please make an [issue](https://github.com/NvC-DmN-CH/AutoMDL/issues)

 <br />

 ## Note